Receiver Odell Beckham Jr. agrees to deal with Rams

 The Rams ardently chased Beckham before he was traded to Cleveland by the Giants in March 2019, and McVay has spoken glowingly of Beckham’s talents over the years.
 Beckham’s speed, athleticism and ball skills should provide a welcome option for the Rams, who are already back among the NFL’s top offensive teams after a two-year lull.

-Lakers star LeBron James welcomed Beckham on Twitter shortly before the deal was announced: ”Welcome to LA my brother (at)obj!
+Lakers star LeBron James welcomed Beckham on Twitter shortly before the deal was announced: “Welcome to LA my brother @obj!
 It’s GO TIME!!”

 They are close friends, and Beckham — who already has a home in Los Angeles — has been making regular offseason appearances courtside at Staples Center since even before LeBron arrived in 2018.